 Like with other types of care, cardiologists can use telehealth to both prepare patients for surgeries and assess their progress post-surgery.

-Advances in wearables and electronic devices make remote cardiac monitoring easier and more effective than ever.
+Advances in wearable devices and electronic devices make remote cardiac monitoring easier and more effective than ever.
 For example, cardiologists can use:

-- Wearables that perform electrocardiograms (EKGs or ECGs) in real time using FDA-approved apps
+- Wearable devices that perform electrocardiograms (EKGs or ECGs) in real time using FDA-approved apps.

 All of these devices can transmit data in real-time directly to the patient’s electronic health record (EHR), allowing cardiologists to review and determine whether any action is warranted.

 Geriatric patients have a lot to gain from telehealth, including increased accessibility to care.
 It’s no secret that we become less mobile as we age.
 Telehealth ensures that mobility issues won’t prevent older adults from keeping their appointments, getting important prescriptions refilled, and generally receiving the care that they need.

 Telehealth can also be used in geriatrics to:

 - Connect patients in remote locations with specialists.

 - Help patients manage chronic conditions such as diabetes, cancer, heart disease, and stroke.